-Since April is Math Awareness Month, it’s also Financial Literacy Month — after all, we use numbers every day with money.
-Money lets us buy food, clothes, and other things we need, but it can also buy some really weird stuff.
-On the website eBay, people sell their unwanted stuff to each other, like eyelashes for your car (you stick them over the front headlights) or sunglasses for your dog (“Doggles”), as we see here.
-The catch is, everyone who wants to buy something “bids” on it: they secretly say how much they are willing to pay, and whoever says the biggest number wins and gets to buy it.
+You can use money to buy food, clothes, and other things you need, but you can also buy stuff you definitely don’t need.
+On the website eBay, you can get eyelashes for your car or sunglasses for your dog (“Doggles”).
+The catch is, everyone who wants to buy an item “bids” on it: they secretly say how many dollars they are willing to pay, and whoever bids the most dollars wins and buys it.
 It all depends how badly your dog wants shades!

 Wee ones: If you bid $5 for those Doggles and your friend bids $4, which of you bid more?
 Who will get to buy them?